Who is Responsible for Littering from a Motor Vehicle?

 Littering from motor vehicles can seem like a minor inconvenience, but it poses serious risks to our animals and ecosystem.
 I was admiring the beautiful lupine flowers when I spotted the litter.

-It got me thinking “Who is Responsible for Littering from a Motor Vehicle?”
+It got me thinking, “Who is Responsible for littering from a Motor Vehicle?”

 No Littering Signs: Who is Responsible for Littering from a Motor Vehicle?